balderdashy/sails-docs/concepts/Testing/Testing.md

 This section of the documentation runs through one way you can go about testing your Sails application.
 There are countless test frameworks and assertion libraries for Sails and Node.js -- pick one that fits your needs.

+> There is no "official" strategy for testing in Sails, and this section of the docs is a collaborative, community-driven guide that has not been thoroughly vetted by Sails core team members.
+If you run across something confusing or incorrect, feel free to jump in and send a pull request!

 ### Preparation

 For our example test suite, we'll use [mocha](http://mochajs.org/).